U-Save rebates are here again. Here’s all you need to know about the latest round of payment.

 - If you rent an entire flat, there must be at least one Singapore citizen tenant.

-Also, immediate family members living in the same flat must not own or have any interest in more than one property (to avoid double-dipping).
+Also, immediate family members living in the same flat must not own or have any interest in more than one property.

 What other U-Save rebates can Singaporeans look forward to?

-How much U-Save rebates will each household receive?
+How much U-Save rebates will each household receive in 2021?

 1- and 2-room flats to receive the largest amount of U-Save rebates